Are Solar Panels Worth It In Alberta?

 Frequently Asked Questions

-Does solar make sense in Alberta?
+Do solar power systems make sense in Alberta?

 Solar energy can be a great option if you live in Alberta.
 This is because the sun shines enough in Alberta, so you would be able to successfully power your solar energy system.
-In Alberta, the sun shines up to 320 days a year, so your solar energy system is able to produce 1000 to 1500 kWh of energy for each kW of solar power that you have installed.
+In Alberta, the sun shines up to 320 days a year, so your solar power generation is able to produce 1000 to 1500 kWh of energy for each kW of solar power that you have installed.

 How long does it take for solar panels to pay for themselves in Alberta?